TPTPWorld/ServiceTools/GDVDir/README.txt

 Command to understand the flags
 GDV -h

-Note that the -K flag requires a path starting above the example directory, e.g., here the example directory is GEO173+2, and you to start from your LampdaPi project directory, e.g., here I use TestsForLambdaPi.
+Note that the -K flag requires a path starting from your LambdaPi directory somwhere above the example directory, e.g., here the example directory is GEO173+2, and I start from TestsForLambdaPi.